Bible Sales Still Skyrocketing Up 22% | Gen Z says Bible is Transformative

 Happy December!

-Over these two decades, I’ve witnessed both the incredible resilience of young people, and I am also deeply aware of the avalanche of challenges they face in today’s world.
+Over these two decades, I’ve witnessed both the incredible resilience of young people, and I am also deeply aware of the avalanche of challenges they face in today’s world

-This full reality has weighed heavily on my heart.
-I know the incredible impact these tools can have, but I also know that many parents and grandparents simply can’t afford them or don’t have access to counselors or family life coaches with specialized expertise in preventative and positive child and adolescent development.
+I know the incredible impact these tools can have, but I also know that many parents and grandparents simply can’t afford them or don’t have access to counselors with specialized expertise in preventative and positive child and adolescent development.

 The four-step system I am sharing is rooted in solid psychological research.
-It is also infused with faith, designed to uncover your child’s God-given deep strengths, celebrate their successes, and empower them to build confidence and resilience.
+It is also infused with faith, designed to uncover your child’s deep strengths, celebrate their successes, and empower them to build confidence and resilience.
 It’s also practical, proven, and easy to implement—perfect for busy families who need tools that they can readily fit into their busy daily lives.
+For now - the first two video trainings are available for free, so you can sample first to decide if the course and resources are a good fit for your family at this time.

 If you do wish to invest in the short course, it is now available for $16 through the end of December, and there is also a 14 day no questions asked money-back guarantee.
-The course is hosted through the Teachable platform, so you don't even have to let me know you want a refund if you don't want to hurt my feelings!
-The refund is automated when requested through the Teachable platform.

 If your child is not currently struggling, then this course will help you lay a firm foundation of confidence and resiliency.
 You will be able to "get ahead of the curve" that comes in the tween or teen years when the barrage of negative influences most commonly rise up.